hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 ## Why Integrate OKRs with Agile

 If you do not integrate your OKRs with the day to day workload usually managed by agile processes like Kanban or Scrum, then your establishment of OKRs were simply a waste.
 The goal of OKRs is to drive bottom up engagement over top down control and therefore it should be in the very fabric of your teams day to day work.
-If you have not created that link between OKRs and the agile ceremonies that you maintain, then they will forever be treated as separate beasts where strategy and the execution of work items are not aligned.
+If you have not created that link between OKRs and the agile ceremonies, then they will forever be treated as separate beasts where strategy and the execution of work items are not aligned.
 This creates the risk of losing the outcome orientated work established by OKRs in favour of ticket completion outputs favoured by short term iteration processes.
 By providing the alignment between the two you will be able to:

-- Prioritise more easily during iteration ceremonies as you have taken the time to collectively establish prioritisation rules in advance
+- Prioritise more easily during iteration ceremonies as you have taken the time to collectively establish prioritisation rules in advance via OKRs
 - Focus on outcomes over output by ensuring that the work you are doing is aligned with th pre-agreed OKRs
 - Ensure bottom up engagement over top down control by allowing the team to establish their own OKRs and then align their work to them
 - Create a self-motivating team that is focused on shared goals rather than individual performance

 ## Making OKRs Everything...

-If you are going to do OKRs I recommend just using them for everything - except renumeration ([see below](#except-renumeration)).
+If you are going to do OKRs I recommend just using them for everything - except individual renumeration ([see below](#except-renumeration)).
 This is because one of the main purposes of OKRs is to make prioritisation easy when you are in the middle of your iterations.
 When you are in short-term work mode and deep into solving the problem that is immediately in front of you as part of your iterations, you are not taking the time to lookup as much you would like and prioritisation almost feels like a distraction.
 How many times you have yourself maybe groaned at the prospect of backlog refinement or iteration planning because you are in the middle of something and you just want to get it done?
 OKRs can help by making it far easier in these ceremonies to prioritise the work as a team as you have already spent the time in advance to establish and agree your OKRs.
 If something does not align with your OKRs then it is not a priority and you can move on.
 I'd recommend making no more than four objectives and aim for around three key results each.
 This provides a simple way for the team to focus by not overwhelming them with too much to remember.

 **Objective 1**: Improve Whiskey Distillery Coverage